blbadger/blbadger.github.io/index.md

 ## Biology
 The study of life.
 Life displays many of the features of nonlinear mathematical systems: an attractive state resistance to perturbation, lack of periodicity, and simple instructions giving rise to intricate shapes and movements.
-As for nonlinear attractors, the closer one studies an organism the more one learns.

 ### [Genetic information problem](/genetic-info-problem.md)